Working at MKA

 PRIMARY SCHOOL — GRADES Pre-K-3:

-MKA is seeking a Pre-Kindergarten Classroom Teacher beginning the 2024-2025 school year.
-Primary responsibilities include teaching and advising up to 18, 4-5-year-old students in a co-teaching environment.
+MKA seeks a full-time, Pre-Kindergarten teacher beginning for the 2025-2026 school year.
+Responsibilities include teaching and advising up to eighteen 4-5-year-old students in a co-teaching environment.
 The Pre-Kindergarten curriculum is ever-evolving as topics of study come from students’ interests and curiosity.
-Through hands-on projects and active discovery, students are encouraged to notice and wonder, form their own hypotheses, ask questions, and initiate explorations that fuel learning.
-Read more about the available position.
+Read more about the position.

 MIDDLE SCHOOL — GRADES 4-8:

-Interested candidates should email a letter of interest and resume to Carlaina Bell, Ed.D., Head of Middle School.
+Interested candidates should submit a letter of interest and resume to Carlaina Bell, Ed.D., Head of Middle School.

-Interested candidates should email a letter of interest and resume to Carlaina Bell, Ed.D., Head of Middle School.
+Interested candidates should submit a letter of interest and resume to Carlaina Bell, Ed.D., Head of Middle School.

 UPPER SCHOOL — GRADES 9-12:

-Interested candidates should send or email a letter of interest and resume to Alyson Waldman, Director of Admissions & Financial Aid no later than March 15, 2024
+Interested candidates should submit a letter of interest and resume to Daniella Kessler, Director of Counseling.

 ATHLETICS: